wp-media/adminimize/readme.txt

 2. Upload folder include all files to the `/wp-content/plugins/` directory.
 The final directory tree should look like `/wp-content/plugins/adminimize/adminimize.php`, `/wp-content/plugins/adminimize/adminimize_page.php`, `/wp-content/plugins/adminimize/css/` and `/wp-content/plugins/adminimize/languages`
 3. Activate the plugin through the `Plugins` menu in WordPress
 4. Selecting Colour Scheme and Theme, selection in Your Profile, go to your User Profile (under `Users` > `Your Profile` or by clicking on your name at the top right corner of the administration panel).
-5. Administrator can go to `Options` > `Adminimize` menu and configure the plugin (Menu, Submenu, Metaboxes, ...)
+5. Administrator can go to `Options` > `Adminimize` menu and configure the plugin (Menu, Sub-menu, Meta boxes, ...)

 * or use the automatic install via backend of WordPress

 = Advice =
-Please use the `Deinstall-Function` in the option-area before update to version 1.4!
-Version 1.4 and higher have only one database entry and the `Deinstall-Option` deinstall the old entry's.
+Please use the `Uninstall-Function` in the option-area before update to version 1.4!
+Version 1.4 and higher have only one database entry and the `Uninstall-Option` uninstall the old entry's.

 See on [the official website](http://bueltge.de/wordpress-admin-theme-adminimize/674/ "Adminimize").

 == Screenshots ==
 1. Settings in WordPress 3.2-beta with two Custom Post Types
-1. configure-area for user/admin; options for metaboxes, areas in write-area and menu in WordPress 2.7/2.8
+1. configure-area for user/admin; options for meta boxes, areas in write-area and menu in WordPress 2.7/2.8
 1. configure-area for user in WordPress 2.7/2.8
 1. Small tweak for design higher WP 2.7, save 50px over the menu
 1. minimize header after activate in WordPress 2.5